About the Alvarez Spark Innovation Award

 - All awardees must demonstrate their ability to learn from data and feedback, both in failure and success.

-- All students who receive an Alvarez Spark Innovation Award must complete this form and a series of blog posts to demonstrate the impact of their award.
+- All students who receive an Alvarez Spark Innovation Award must complete a form and a series of blog posts to demonstrate the impact of their award.

 - Additionally, awardees must have at least one mentor, who is a faculty member, staff, or community member, depending on the proposed project’s needs.